aadhi24/python-snake-game-/README.md

 # python-snake-game-
-using turtle class to build this game, any one easily build this game by reading the documentation
+using turtle class to build this game, any one easily build this game by reading the turtle documentation